spcourse/python/en/style/10 Style Guide.md

 ## Choice of Language

-In this course, we work in English.
-Make sure you work in one language only: variable names and comments should both be in English.
+Make sure you work in one language only: variable names and comments should both be in the same language.

 ## Comments